 I once was a fool to believe that.
 Once.
 Then the company said ‘no’ and I was also a sad fool.

 Any person who uses similar statements during the recruitment process is either a liar, a politician, or has no idea how decision making works within the company they work for.
 I no longer treat those messages as positive signals.
 It’s nothing else than a meaningless placeholder.

 ‘We’re considering hiring more people so we can get back to talks soon’

 Nice way of saying ‘we spent so much time and money on this recruitment process and we want your permission to keep your resume in our base so that we can save some money’.

 I have no reason to believe any of your future plans.
 You can basically say anything that makes me feel good and I have no way to verify your claims.
 You can also change your mind.

 A handful of recruiters reach the level of intimacy when we start discussing weather, our day at work or current events.
 They stick out from the crowd and I’m more likely to cut them some slack when they mention any future plans for their department.
 But I still treat statements that sound too good to be true with a lot of caution and nobody is exempt from this rule.

 Everybody says so.
 This is such an overused cliché.
 If everybody hires the best people, nobody hires the best people.

-Whenever you say 'we work with the best / hire the best' you produce harsh noise that might scare me away.
-'We work with experienced engineers with wide technical experience and extraordinary magician skills'?
+Whenever you say ‘we work with the best / hire the best’ you produce harsh noise that will likely scare me away.
+‘We work with experienced engineers with wide technical experience and extraordinary magician skills’?
 Way better.

 There’s only one rule